Intranet analytics explained: metrics, apps, & best practices

 1. Softr

-Softr is a no-code tool that lets you build custom web apps, like an intranet, without needing coding skills.
+Softr is an AI-powered no-code platform that lets you build secure, custom web applications like employee intranets and client portals.

 Key features